Why Is My Dog Shaking? Is It A Good or A Bad Sign?

 Why Is My Dog Shaking: Bad Shakes to Watch Out For

 Why is my dog shaking?
 It could just be a normal sign of feeling cold.
-If the temperatures are dropping dramatically and your dog has to spend extended periods outside, consider investing in a nice doggy sweater.
+If the temperatures is dropping dramatically and your dog has to spend extended periods outside, consider investing in a nice doggy sweater.
 You could even buy some booties to also make sure its paws are not freezing.

 Sickness or Pain